Option Pricing with Orthogonal Polynomial Expansions: Introduction

 Stochastic volatility models for asset returns are necessary to reproduce realistically the dynamical behavior of asset prices.
 Such models were first introduced by~\cite{hull1987pricing}, \cite{scott1987option}, \cite{wiggins1987option} to overcome the assumption of constant volatility in the seminal works by \cite{black1973pricing}, and~\cite{merton1973theory}.
 However, in the context of derivatives, a stochastic volatility model is practical only if tractable formulas are available to approximate option prices.
 The \cite{heston1993closed} model therefore became a benchmark because it has a quasi-analytical formula to price European options.
-The Heston model belongs to the large class of affine models whose development lead to many new tractable models, see \cite{duffie2003affine}.
+The Heston model belongs to the large class of affine models whose development led to many new tractable models, see \cite{duffie2003affine}.
 Indeed, the characteristic function of the log price can be computed numerically in affine models which enables the use of standard Fourier transform techniques to compute European option prices, see for details~\cite{carr1999option,fang2009novel,lipton2008stochastic}.
+Option pricing via orthogonal polynomials in the Heston model with jumps has also been proposed in~\cite{carr2008hedging}.
 Our paper adds to this literature by extending the range of tractable models beyond the affine class.
 The literature on option pricing in non-affine polynomial models contain \cite{ackerer2018jacobi} for the Jacobi model or \cite{filipovic2016quadratic} for variance swaps.
 Our results improve the option pricing performance in~\cite{ackerer2018jacobi}.
 Notable progress has recently been made on the pricing of early-exercise and path-dependent options with stochastic volatility using recursive marginal quantization as studied in \cite{pages2015recursive,mcwalter2017recursive,callegaro2017pricing}.
 In the context of affine and polynomial models, this approach has been shown to perform well when combined with Fourier transform techniques as in~\cite{callegaro2017quantization}, or polynomial expansion techniques as in~\cite{callegaro2017quantizationb}, whose results could be further improved with the new expansions presented in our paper.
 The calculation of Greeks for stochastic volatility models is a difficulty task often adressed by Monte Carlo simulations, see for examples \cite{broadie2004exact} for a discussion of different simulation based estimators in the Heston model, and \cite{chan2015first} for more recent advances using algorithmic differentiation.